 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else to take part in their communities.
 Under the ADA, an individual with a disability is someone who has a physical or mental impairment which substantially limits one or more major life activities.
 People who have a history of, or who are regarded as having, a physical or mental impairment that substantially limits one or more major life activity, are also covered.
 Major life activities include caring for one’s self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, and learning.
-Thus, many individuals with Autism Spectrum Disorder (ASD) are protected under the ADA.
+Thus, many individuals with a diagnosis of Autism Spectrum Disorder (ASD) are protected under the ADA.

 The ADA is comprised of five titles, designed to make it applicable to many different circumstances:

 Title I of the ADA applies to employers engaged in interstate commerce who have 15 or more employees.
 It prohibits discrimination against individuals with disabilities related job application procedures, hiring, promotion and firing of employees, workers’ compensation, training, and other terms, conditions, and privileges of employment.
 Discrimination may include, among other things, denying employment opportunities to individuals with disabilities who are qualified for employment, creating a hostile work environment, and failing to make reasonable accommodations to enable an individual with a disability to do the work he or she is otherwise qualified to do.